 If you are selling and purchasing at the same time, we have a great strategy that will allow you to stay for a while in your old home even after it is sold for a limited time.
 This allows you to make sure your old home is sold before purchasing the new one and also gives you more time to move.

 - Closing The Deal

 Until everyone has signed on the dotted line the home is not yours.
 The last few days can be emotionally taxing as surprises sometimes to pop up at that time.
-Most can be avoided through being proactive and inqusistive earlier in the process, however things do happen from time to time.
-Typical issues would be changes to the condition of the home (new water leaks), loan changes or last minute title issues (unreleased liens, survey encroachements or easements) or contract breaches (forgotten promised repairs etc.)Having an experienced professional on your side at that time can make an otherwise dealbreaker seem like a small bump in the road.
+Most can be avoided through being proactive and inquisitive earlier in the process, however things do happen from time to time.
+Typical issues would be changes to the condition of the home (new water leaks), loan changes or last minute title issues (unreleased liens, survey encroachments or easements) or contract breaches (forgotten promised repairs etc.)Having an experienced professional on your side at that time can make an otherwise deal breaker seem like a small bump in the road.

-Work on getting the HUD-1 as early as possible to review loan charges.
+Work on getting the closing statement as early as possible to review loan charges.
 Also, makes sure the survey and title work is completed early so there is time to resolve any issues.

 - Your Realtor For Life

 After settlement you may still need help tying up loose ends.
 We work with all types of contractors and can recommend dependable and reasonably priced ones.
 As we own and operate a separate property management company, we are well aware of how to deal with various maintenance issues and contractors.Most of our business is repeat business, and we keep in touch with our clients regularly to see how they are doing.
 We also learn a great deal from their homeowner experience.

 Call me today – Are Andresen 703 861-0845 or start a chat.